TimWitzdam/GitSave/README.md

 ## 🚀 Deploy GitSave for yourself

 > [!WARNING]
-> Make sure to change the env variables "JWT_SECRET" and "ENCRYPTION_SECRET" to something secure. [https://jwtsecret.com/](https://jwtsecrets.com/) may help you with that.
+> Make sure to change the env variables "JWT_SECRET" and "ENCRYPTION_SECRET" to something secure.
+[This generator](https://witzdam.com/tools/coding/generator/jwt-secret-generator) may help you with that.
 > The ENCRYPTION_SECRET must be 32 characters long.

 ### Single run command